MG Cars: Under MG Motor (2006–present)

 On 22 July 2005, Chinese manufacturer Nanjing Automobile Group purchased the rights to the MG marque along with other assets of the MG Rover Group, forming NAC MG UK Limited.
 In 2007, Nanjing Automobile was acquired by another Chinese manufacturer SAIC Motor, and NAC MG UK Limited was renamed MG Motor UK Limited in 2009.
 Since then, the MG marque has been controlled by SAIC as a division within the company's passenger vehicle branch.

 The first all-new MG model for 16 years, the MG6, was officially launched in June 2011, and was assembled in China and in UK at the Longbridge plant.
 In September 2016, MG Motor ended car production at the Longbridge plant.
 The company cites "improving production scale efficiencies" as the reason of the plant closure.
 Since then, MG vehicles had been imported from China into the UK.

 Since the purchase of the marque, SAIC has designated MG as its main one internationally.
-The marque has been the largest single-marque car exporter from China since 2019.
 In 2023, 88 percent of its sales were outside China.
 Aside from selling cars designed by parent company SAIC Motor for the MG marque, MG Motor also markets rebadged vehicles from SAIC such as Roewe and Maxus, and from corporate sibling SAIC-GM-Wuling.

 The most popular MG Motor product in international markets is the MG ZS subcompact SUV, with cumulative sales of 999,612 units as of December 2023.
 It is one of the most exported cars from China.
 In 2023, MG Motor introduced its first new roadster, the Cyberster electric vehicle, which went on sale in 2024.